greyhillman/lamport-clock-paper/README.md

 > I've even had to go back and reread it to convince myself that I really did remember what I had written.

 Adding those subsection titles should help assuage the problem.

+### Set of System Events

+The original symbol for the set of system events defined in "Anomalous Behavior" appears to be the "\mathscr{S}" symbol.
+We also have the set of relevant events which is "\mathscr{S}" but with an underline (which looks like it was drawn on after print).
+The closest unicode symbol is the [mathmatical script capital S](https://unicodeplus.com/U+1D4AE) and there is no symbol with a dedicated underline.
+Therefore, I went with the [mathmatical script lowercase s](https://unicodeplus.com/U+1D4C8) for the system events and the capital for relevant events (capital is bigger than lowercase and the relevant events contains the system events).

 ## Elements